changeworld/azure-docs.pl-pl/articles/cognitive-services/bing-visual-search/quickstarts/nodejs.md

 ## <a name="prerequisites"></a>Wymagania wstępne

 * [Node.js](https://nodejs.org/en/download/)
-* Moduł żądania dla języka JavaScript.
-Możesz użyć `npm install request` polecenie, aby zainstalować moduł.
+* The Request module for JavaScript.
+You can use `npm install request` command to install the module.
-* Moduł danych formularza.
-Możesz użyć `npm install form-data` polecenie, aby zainstalować moduł.
+* The form-data module.
+You can use the `npm install form-data` command to install the module.

 [!INCLUDE [cognitive-services-bing-visual-search-signup-requirements](../../../../includes/cognitive-services-bing-image-search-signup-requirements.md)]

 ## <a name="initialize-the-application"></a>Inicjowanie aplikacji

-1. Utwórz plik JavaScript w Twoim ulubionym środowiskiem IDE lub edytora i ustaw następujące wymagania:
+1. Create a JavaScript file in your favorite IDE or editor, and set the following requirements:

     ```javascript
     var request = require('request');